-Luann De Lesseps, 55, Shows Off Insane Figure In Tiny White Bikini
+Luann de Lesseps, 55, Shows Off Insane Figure In Tiny White Bikini

-The Real Housewives of New York City star Luann de Lesseps is showing off her killer figure in a new sexy social media snap.
-The 55-year-old wowed her 743,000 followers with a post on January 23 where she rocked an incredibly tiny white bikini.
+The Real Housewives of New York City star Luann de Lesseps showed off her killer figure in a sexy new social media snap.
+The 55-year-old wowed her 743,000-plus followers with a post on January 23 where she rocked an incredibly tiny white bikini.

-The mother-of-two has been enjoying some time in Miami Beach, Florida, and ditched her turtlenecks and statement necklaces for a much more revealing look.
+The mother of two has been enjoying some time in Miami Beach, Florida, and she ditched her turtlenecks and statement necklaces for a much more revealing look.
 Luann proudly showed off her insane body in a boomerang video where she shimmied in the tiny two-piece.
-The reality star flashed an ample amount of cleavage in the small top which barely contained her chest.
+The reality star flashed an ample amount of cleavage in the small top, which barely contained her chest.
 The classic top tied around her neck and had a small dangling pendant at the center of her bustline.

-Luann’s bottoms were low waisted, revealing her toned tummy.
-The “Money Can’t Buy You Class” singer flaunted her abs and long toned legs as she danced for the camera.
-Paired with the hot bathing suit were large-framed sunglasses with black lenses.
+Luann's bottoms were low-waisted, revealing her toned tummy.
+The "Money Can't Buy You Class" singer flaunted her abs and long legs as she danced for the camera.
+She paired the hot bathing suit with large-framed sunglasses that had black lenses.
 She wore her brunette locks down and in beachy waves that blew in the wind.

-The dark blue ocean could be seen in the background, as could some strangers who were also enjoying their time on the beach.
-Luann’s shadow as well as her camerapersons was also just behind her as she smiled and danced.

 "Umm ok ABS," one fan wrote.